JeremyCrichton/color-palette/README.md

 ## Description

-An frontend React app for creating color palettes.
+A React app for creating color palettes.

 ## Stack